benjaminbecker7/JacksaFactions/README.md

 This plugin requires a MySQL database to maintain faction data across servers.

-The servers using this plugin should specify the SQL connection details in the config.yml generated when the plugin is run for the first time.
+The servers using this plugin should specify the SQL connection details in the `config.yml` file generated when the plugin is run for the first time.

 Furthermore, the SQL Database must be configured to have the following tables in its database: